pellucida/merge_nets/README.md

 ```

 ### INPUT FORMAT

-A single network range per line of input from specified files (or stdin.)
+A single network range per line of input from specified file(s) or stdin.
 The ranges can be in any of the following and freely mixed.

 1. [dotted-quad]/[network mask]